pauldevos/devops-tools/README.md

 > These two categories [orchestration and configuration management] are not mutually exclusive, as most configuration management tools can do some degree of provisioning and most
 > orchestration tools can do some degree of configuration management.
 But the focus on configuration management or orchestration means
 > that some of the tools are going to be a better fit for certain types of tasks. - [Yevgeniy Brikman](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c)

-- Chef, Puppet, SaltStack, Ansible
+=> Once you have an image (e.g. Docker), all you need is a server (or servers) for which to deploy the images on.
+Thus an orchestration tool is all you need.
+Terraform.

+#### Ansible
 Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

-Ansible is an open source software that automates software provisioning, configuration management, and application deployment
+Ansible is an open source software that automates software provisioning, configuration management, and application deployment.

 In contrast with popular configuration management software — such as **Chef**, **Puppet**, and **CFEngine** — **Ansible** uses an
 *agentless* architecture.
 With an *agent-based* architecture, nodes must have a locally installed daemon that communicates with a controlling